Are you getting a ball python, but you’re looking for the best tank to keep it in?

 This does make it a little harder to keep in the humidity, but it’s possible to convert the top to a solid one.

 The sides are made from tough and quality glass.

-It includes doors which open for easy access and secure to prevent easy escape.
+It includes doors that open for easy access and secure to prevent easy escape.

 Repti Zoo includes windows and access ports on the sides for more ventilation if desired and an easy way to run cords through the sides if you wanted to use the heating light inside the tank.

-The bottom is waterproof and reinforced to allow for you to install a heating mat if desired.
+The bottom is waterproof and reinforced to allow you to install a heating mat if desired.

 The company claims the tank may be set up in 5 minutes.